approvals/ApprovalTests.cpp/doc/mdsource/UsingGoogleTests.source.md

 ### Customizing

-If this is not enough, Approvals allows for customisation, in two ways.
+If this is not enough, Approvals allows for customization, in two ways.

 **Note:** to be able to add these pieces of code outside of a function, you need to hold on to the result as a variable.
 This variable is not used, it is only there to allow the method to execute.

-**Note:** using these customisations inside a Google `TEST` or `TEST_F`, is too late for that test: they won't take effect until the next executed test.
+**Note:** using these customizations inside a Google `TEST` or `TEST_F`, is too late for that test: they won't take effect until the next executed test.

+**Note:** this customization is permanent: it affects all tests run later in the current program run.

+**Note:** this customization is cannot be reversed.

 #### Custom Suffixes